tigoe/DMX-Examples/docs/touch-designer.md

-#  DMX and sACN through Touch Designer
+#  DMX and sACN Settings For TouchDesigner

 The following are the settings for communicating va DMX-512 from Touch Designer: